raghulajithn/imageClassification/README.md

 The CNN model architecture consists of several convolutional layers followed by max-pooling layers for feature extraction.
 The final layers include fully connected (dense) layers for classification.
 The summary of the model architecture can be found in the script.

-## Model Evaluation

-The models are evaluated based on accuracy, confusion matrix, and classification reports.
-The performance of each model is analyzed to determine its effectiveness in sentiment classification.

 ## How to Run Locally